CrazyCloudCraft/minecraft-bashs/.github/README.md

 ### Support

 If you need setup help, or want to add features that aren't listed here
 please just write an [issue](https://github.com/CrazyCloudCraft/minecraft-bashs/issues) !
 (Discord will be added soon)
+ogy.de or t1p.de are save shortlinks that we use.
+We test them per month to check the savety of them.

 <p align="center">
   <a href="https://github.com/CrazyCloudCraft/minecraft-bashs/blob/master/.github/all-stats.md">More stats</a>